-The notice has been used to prevent any unlawful use of the BCAP rules before the outcome of the consultation.
+The notice has been used to prevent any unlawful use of the CAP rules before the outcome of the consultation.

-2.2 BCAP's decision to consult
+2.2 CAP's decision to consult

-BCAP's current rules reflect the requirements of the 2000 Regulations which implemented a minimum harmonisation directive.
+CAP's current rules reflect the requirements of the 2000 Regulations which implemented a minimum harmonisation directive.
 This is especially important because some of the rights given to consumers (in both the old and new legislation) depend on the trader's behaviour: for example, if a trader fails to comply with the information requirements, the consumer has enhanced cancellation rights.

 The current rules reflect a "best practice" scenario and do not set out all the different rights and obligations that apply in different circumstances.
 This approach is not possible under the 2013 Regulations, because the Code would then be imposing greater restrictions than are permitted under the maximum harmonisation principle.
-Because of this, BCAP has had to examine the compatibility of its rules with the new legislation.
-BCAP has also taken the opportunity to consider to what extent, if at all, it wishes to reflect distance selling legislation in its rules, and the consultation was the result of that process.
+Because of this, CAP has had to examine the compatibility of its rules with the new legislation.
+CAP has also taken the opportunity to consider to what extent, if at all, it wishes to reflect distance selling legislation in its rules, and the consultation was the result of that process.

-BCAP consulted on proposals to remove two categories of rules from its Code: those relating to pre-contractual information; and those relating to post-contractual matters (the rationale for these proposals is set out at 3.1 and 3.2 below).
+CAP consulted on proposals to remove two categories of rules from its Code: those relating to pre-contractual information; and those relating to post-contractual matters (the rationale for these proposals is set out in sections 3.1 and 3.2 below).
 It is important to note two important contextual points in relation to the proposals:

 - 1. Consumers may continue to seek redress from Trading Standards under the 2013 Regulations.
-Under Regulation 44 of the 2013 Regulations, every local weights and measures authority in Great Britain and the Department of Enterprise, Trade and Investment in Northern Ireland are under a duty to consider any complaints made to them about a contravention of the Regulations; this duty would not be affected by any removal / retention of BCAP's distance selling rules. - 2.
-Consumers do complain to the ASA about teleshopping channels or teleshopping window advertisers failing to deliver products, failing to process cancellations or failing to provide refunds when reasonably requested; however from 2011-2013, the ASA resolved only ten broadcast cases under the distance selling rules.
+Under Regulation 44 of the 2013 Regulations, every local weights and measures authority in Great Britain and the Department of Enterprise, Trade and Investment in Northern Ireland are under a duty to consider any complaints made to them about a contravention of the Regulations; this duty would not be affected by any removal / retention of CAP's distance selling rules. - 2.
+Consumers do complain to the ASA about advertisers failing to deliver products, failing to process cancellations or failing to provide refunds when reasonably requested; however from 2011-2013, the ASA resolved only 600 non-broadcast cases under the distance selling rules.
 These concerned post-contractual matters, mainly fulfilment problems (non-receipt of goods/refunds etc.).
+Half of these concerned non-receipt of prizes in competition or gifts in other sales promotions; these cases would continue to be considered under CAP's "Sales promotions" rules.

-3. BCAP's Decision
+3. CAP's Decision